 Of all bugs, the bee contributes to the economy the most.
-Manufacturers use beeswax as a base for ointments, polishes, and candle making.
-The usage of beeswax is prevalent in the cosmetic manufacturing of lotions, creams, lipsticks, and natural and eco-friendly makeup.
+Manufacturers use beeswax as a base for ointments, polishes, and eco-friendly candles.
+The usage of beeswax is prevalent in the cosmetic manufacturing of zero-waste lotions, creams, lipsticks, and natural, eco-friendly zero-waste makeup.

 Britain alone imports 1 million pounds of beeswax for use in manufacturing.
-Asides from beeswax, bees provide honey, and the honey bee can produce 220 jars in a year, contributing to the economy.
+Aside from beeswax, bees provide honey, and the honey bee can produce 220 jars in a year, contributing to the economy.

 Also, silk is a valuable product with great recognition.
 Tonnes of raw silk are produced annually in China, where around 80% of the world's supply originates.

 Producers derive silk from the cocoon of an insect called the Silkworm, Bombyx mori.
 Each cocoon has a filament around 2000-3000 feet (600-900 meters) in length.
 Experts use twisted 5-8 of the filaments to make one thread and weave these together to create silk fabric.

 Spiders are known for their webs, which come out as liquid from the spider’s spinneret.
 When in contact with the air, this liquid solidifies and becomes very strong.
 Some research shows that the strength of this hardened liquid is five times more than that of steel.
 This earns it the title of the strongest fiber5.